Mose Gingerich: Career

+Television

 Amish in the City

 In 2004, just over a year after Gingerich left the Amish, he took an opportunity to be on the reality show Amish in the City, televised on UPN.
 The show featured six city kids and five ex-Amish kids trying to co-exist in a mansion in the middle of the Hollywood Hills.
 It was the first major television project to focus on Amish people and ran for 10 episodes.
 As part of this experience, he made appearances on several late-night shows to help promote Amish in the City, including Jimmy Kimmel Live, Good Morning America and Live with Regis and Kelly, as well as several radio shows.

 Amish at the Altar and Amish Out of Order

 In 2009 and 2010, Gingerich shot and produced two documentaries with Stick Figure Productions.
 Both aired by the National Geographic Channel: Amish at the Altar and Amish Out of the Order.
 Amish at the Altar featured Eli and Mary Gingerich, a couple who had been married Amish but chose to leave, renewing their wedding vows in the outside world.
 Amish: Out of the Order featured Gingerich, a group of his close ex-Amish friends, and the life they are leading in Columbia, Missouri.
 The focus of the film was Gingerich’s place as a leader within the ex-Amish community, and his practical work helping others with housing, cars, driver's licenses and jobs.